 My first encounter with the "real world" (in the form of an actual job) came at the Institute on Man and Science in upstate New York in the late 1970s.
-As a research associate in economic and environmental studies, I worked with Dr. Gordon Enk-my first boss.
+As a research associate in economic and environmental studies.
+I worked with Dr. Gordon Enk-my first boss.
 This job resulted in a professional and personal relationship that continues to this day.
 In fact, if I had to name the one person who has had the biggest impact on me, it would have to be Gordon Enk.
 With his background and deep commitment both to the environment and to the economic system (Gordon holds a Ph.D. from Yale in natural resource economics), he was the first person to show me that we need not accept trade-offs when it comes to societal and economic performance.
 Gordon was also way ahead of his time when it came to stakeholder involvement in strategic decision making.
 Under his guidance, we embarked on a series of projects that sought to involve diverse voices in important social and strategic decisions.
-We wrote about the learnings from these experiences in a range of publications that stand the test of time to this day.2
+We wrote about learning from these experiences in a range of publications that stand the test of time to this day.

-Since that time in the late 1970s, Gordon and I have continued to work together: He served on my dissertation committee at Michigan;3 I served as a consultant to him during his years as an executive at International Paper Company.
-More recently, he has been an active participant in the advisory boards for the Corporate Environmental Management Program at Michigan, the Center for Sustainable Enterprise at UNC, and now the Center for Sustainable Global Enterprise at Cornell.
+Since that time in the late 1970s, Gordon and I have continued to work together: He served on my dissertation committee at Michigan; I served as a consultant to him during his years as an executive at International Paper Company.
+More recently, he has been an active participant in the advisory boards for the Corporate Environmental Management Program at the University of Michigan, the Center for Sustainable Enterprise at UNC, and now the Center for Sustainable Global Enterprise at Cornell.
+He is also a key figure in the development of my new nonprofit organization, Enterprise for a Sustainable World.
 In reading the pages of this manuscript, Gordon will no doubt see the shaping effect he has had on my point of view.
 He should take satisfaction in knowing that he has taught me well.

-During my time in the doctoral program at Michigan, I was mentored and influenced by several key faculty members.
-Professors Pete Andrews (now at UNC), Rachel Kaplan, Jim Crowfoot, Kan Chen, Paul ACKNOWLEDGMENTS xix

-Nowak, and (the late) Bill Drake were of particular influence and importance.
+During my time in the doctoral program at the University of Michigan, I was mentored and influenced by several key faculty members.
+Professors Pete Andrews (now at UNC), Rachel Kaplan, Jim Crowfoot, Kan Chen, Paul Nowak, and (the late) Bill Drake were of particular influence and importance.
 Rachel Kaplan deserves special mention for her encouragement and support of my dissertation work.
-After completing my doctoral work in 1983, I was appointed post-doctoral fellow and research scientist at the Institute for Social Research in Ann Arbor.
+After completing my doctoral work in 1983, I was appointed post-doctoral fellow and research scientist at the Institute for Social

+Research in Ann Arbor.
 During this time, I worked closely with Dr. Mark Berg, Dr. Don Michael, and professors Donald Pelz and Nate Kaplan.
 This was also the time that I met and established life-long personal and professional relationships with two other highly influential people: Professor Dan Denison (now at IMD in Switzerland) and Professor Jac Geurts (at Tilburg University in the Netherlands).
 They had an enormous influence on my intellectual development, especially when it came to combining interests in strategy and organizational change with a concern for social impact and environmental management.
-I continue to work with both of them to this day.4
+I continue to work with both of them to this day.